Arlington, Texas: Professional sports

 Arlington has long been the home of the Texas Rangers baseball team, who made Arlington Stadium their first home upon moving to Dallas/Fort Worth from Washington, D.C., in 1972.
 In 1994, the Rangers built a new stadium, The Ballpark in Arlington (renamed Choctaw Stadium in 2021).
 The Rangers made trips to the 2010 World Series, 2011 World Series, and 2023 World Series, winning in 2023 against the Arizona Diamondbacks.
 In 2016, residents voted to construct a new stadium and by 2017, construction began on the $1.1 billion Globe Life Field across the street from Choctaw Stadium.
 Globe Life Field serves as the new home of the Texas Rangers; however, the debut of the park was delayed by the postponement of the 2020 season.
 In 2020, due to the COVID-19 pandemic, Arlington became the first city since 1944 to hold every World Series game in a single venue at Globe Life Field.
 In October 2023, the Rangers defeated the Houston Astros in the American League Championship Series, and won the 2023 World Series against the Arizona Diamondbacks.

 The Dallas Cowboys football team moved from Texas Stadium in Irving in 2009 to the $1.3 billion AT&T Stadium, which is within walking distance of the Rangers Ballpark.
 Completed in 2009, it has attracted high-profile sporting events to Arlington, including the 2010 NBA All-Star Game, Super Bowl XLV in 2011, the 2013 NCAA Division I Men's Basketball South Regional Championships, and the 2014 NCAA Division I Men's Basketball Final Four; the stadium was also the site of the first College Football Championship Game in January 2015 (covering the 2014 season).
 The Dallas Cowboys rent AT&T Stadium from the City of Arlington for $167,500 per month over a thirty-year period, a sum far less than market value; in exchange, the Cowboys have complete control over the facility's calendar and the revenues collected therefrom, including naming rights, billboard advertising, concession sales and most of the surrounding parking.

 The Dallas Wings became the first Women's National Basketball Association (WNBA) franchise in North Texas in 2015.
 They were known as the Tulsa Shock while based in Tulsa, Oklahoma, but reinvented their brand after relocating to North Texas.
 The Wings play home games at the College Park Center in Arlington.

 The Arlington Renegades is a UFL football team that played in Arlington from 2023 to 205.
 The team was established in 2019 and played in the renovated Choctaw Stadium.
 The inaugural home opener drew 17,026 fans.
 They moved to Toyota Stadium in Frisco in 2026.

 The North Texas SC of MLS Next Pro also calls Arlington and Choctaw Stadium home since May 2020.

-AT&T Stadium will host the most matches during the 2026 FIFA World Cup.
+AT&T Stadium hosted nine matches during the 2026 FIFA World Cup, the most of any venue during the tournament.